StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

 ## Upgrade Java

+???
+Abstract "I'm Using a Cluster"
+    Please ensure that the instructions under this section are followed on all nodes of the cluster.

 Follow the [installation process](step-by-step-guide.md#java-virtual-machine) to install the required version of Java.

 ---

 ## Upgrade or Install Elasticsearch

+???
+Abstract "I'm Using a Cluster"
+    Elasticsearch is crucial for TheHive 5.x clusters.
+However, if an update isn't urgently required, focus on upgrading Cassandra first.

 Elasticsearch is mandatory for TheHive 5.x clusters.
 Follow the [installation process](step-by-step-guide.md#elasticsearch) to install and configure the required version.

 ---

 ## Upgrade Cassandra

+???
+Abstract "I'm Using a Cluster"
+    For each node within the Cassandra cluster, it is essential to follow this procedure.
+Ensure that all nodes in the Cassandra cluster are successfully restarted before proceeding with the upgrade of all nodes in TheHive cluster to version 5.

 ### Backup Configuration File